 ScotGEM is designed to develop doctors interested in a career as a generalist practitioner within NHS Scotland.
-ScotGEM offers a unique and innovative 4-year graduate entry medical programme tailored to meet the contemporary and future needs of the NHS in Scotland and focuses on rural medicine and healthcare improvement.
+ScotGEM offers a unique and innovative four-year graduate entry medical programme tailored to meet the contemporary and future needs of the NHS in Scotland and focuses on rural medicine and healthcare improvement.

 A 2:1 Honours degree in Arts or Science.
 You must also have Higher Chemistry at B plus English and Maths at National 5 at B.

 Up-to date study skills are required.
 You must have undertaken academic study in the last 3 years prior to entry to ScotGEM.

 GAMSAT test must be completed in year of application.
 Interviews will follow a Multiple Mini Interview format and will be conducted at the University of Dundee.